espocrm/documentation/docs/administration/bpm-signals.md

 Signals feature is a part of Advanced Pack extension and can be utilized in BPM and Workflows tools.

-There are set of standard signals which are broadcasted upon specific events in the application.
+* There are set of standard signals which are broadcasted upon specific events in the application.
 These *built-in signals* are listed below in the article.

-It's also possible to broadcast custom signals in BPM process or via code.
+* It's possible to broadcast custom signals in BPM process.

-Since v2.7.1 it's possible to broadcast custom signals using the formula function `bpm\broadcastSignal(SIGNAL_NAME)`.
+* It's possible to broadcast custom signals using the formula function `bpm\broadcastSignal(SIGNAL_NAME)` (since v2.7.1 i).
+* It's possible to broadcast custom signals via PHP code.

 There are two types of signals: